tomwadley/paroxysm/Readme.md

-# Vibrate experiment
+# Paroxysm

-Experimental modes for your Lovense vibrator
+A collection of modes for your Lovense vibrator

 Modes: